fberkemeier/DNA_replication_model/README.md

 - pyideogram

 All scripts should remain compatible with standard Python 3 distributions on other operating systems; however, minor modifications (e.g., file paths) may be necessary.
 Any compatibility or dependency issues can be reported through the GitHub repository’s issue tracker.

+Example scripts and small-scale analyses generally complete in seconds to a few minutes on a standard desktop computer.
+Visualization routines, in particular, are typically very responsive.
+Full whole-genome fitting for large datasets can be computationally intensive.
+We recommend using a high-performance computing (HPC) environment to achieve reasonable run times, especially when processing multiple human cell lines at 1 kb resolution.

 ## License